Kerchner’s

 Knockout - Inactivation of specific

 genes.
-Knockouts are often created in laboratory organisms such as yeast or mice
+Knockouts are often created in laboratory organisms such as yeast or

-inherited characteristic or disease.
+particular inherited characteristic or disease.

 Law of